 I have always been interested in photography.
 I can remember having a Brownie 127 as a 9 yr old and recall watching wildlife programmes on TV going back as far as Hans & Lotte Hass and Jacques Cousteau then filmed in black and white (really showing my age now).
 I was fascinated by it all and yearned to be one of those underwater cameramen, but due to being one of the world's worst swimmers it never happened.
 I did try scuba diving about 25 years ago but quickly discovered that I was much safer on dry land than in the water.

 Now that I have more than reached retirement age and "allegedly" have time on my hands, (until I'm spotted sitting down), I love spending time with my camera and then later processing my shots using today's modern technologies.
 I am slowly learning, and hopefully will continue to improve in all aspects as time goes by.
 I bought my first DSLR in 2007, a Canon 400D but only started getting to grips with the creative side after going on a basic camera course in 2012 whilst living in Spain.
 A big thank you must go to Paul Ashton & David Stokes at "Photogenics Costa Blanca" for their patience in helping me to understand the "Eternal Triangle" in relation to cameras.
 Something I could never get to grips with by reading the manuals.
 It just would not "click" with me.
 2015 saw me upgrade to a Canon 7D + kit lens and an EF 17-40L USM lens which was great for landscapes etc, Canon 75-300 zoom and sometimes a Sigma 105mm macro lens for doing close-up shots.
 Not to mention monopods , tripod, flash gun, + filters, etc, etc, most of which never got used.
 I got to that stage in life when carrying all that gear around got the better of me, so I "downsized" to a mirrorless Panasonic G3 with a Lumix 14-42 kit lens, a 45-200 zoom and a Leica 100-400 superzoom.
-Much easier to carry round!!!!......She, (who must be obeyed at all times), treated herself to a the G10 and I've been told that from now on I have to include some of her shots on this site.
+Much easier to carry round!!!!......She, (who must be obeyed at all times), treated herself to a the G10 and I've been told that from now on I have to include some of her shots on "our" site.
 Watch out for her name against them.
 On the image captions you will find (TR) to differentiate.

-The latest news is...........we have traded in our Lumix's and reverted back to Canon, with me treating myself to a Canon RP full frame and Toni to a Powershot SX70.
+The latest news is...........we have traded in our Lumix's and reverted back to Canon, with me treating myself to a Canon RP mirrorless full frame and Toni to a Powershot SX70.
 We find the menus so much easier to use than those on the Panasonics.

 We don't specialize in any particular genre, but I like landscapes/travel shots and find differing skies fascinating.
 The "boss" prefers birds, flowers and all things nature, making the images here quite diverse.
 Please enjoy browsing through the galleries.